Save and load notebooks to local-storage

 - load a notebook from local-storage

 Saving and loading uses the repository ID and the path of the current notebook.
+If you don't see the buttons check the Javascritp console log, it may mean no repository ID was found.

 This extension is still in development.
 It is only tested on Firefox.
 Breaking changes may occur in future.